 If this was a countdown of the most unique coasters, then I think Cobra’s Curse would have to top it off.
 The experience starts out with a pretty impressive queue by Busch Gardens’ standards, that is very reminiscent of Revenge of the Mummy: The Ride at the Universal parks.
 The ride itself begins with a vertical lift hill that brings you face to face with the giant Cobra statue.
 You then begin a three part ride, the first part being forwards, the second backwards, and the third spinning.
 All of that put together makes for a unique, fun and well themed roller coaster.

-The newest attraction at Busch Gardens Tampa (at least until Iron Gwazi opens) is Tigris, a really fun and surprisingly forceful launched coaster.
+Opening in 2019, the second newest attraction at Busch Gardens Tampa is Tigris, a really fun and surprisingly forceful launched coaster.
 Tigris is a shuttle coaster, one that goes backwards and forwards on the same track, allowing it to fit in a smaller footprint than a lot of other coasters.
 Three launches get you up to speed, two forwards and one backwards, and they provide a pretty forceful start to the ride.
 Once you get to the tippy top of the coaster, the hang-time and air-time are pretty spectacular.
 A fun addition to the park’s line-up.

 SheiKra is definitely a one trick pony, but the trick that it offers is an incredible one.
 Taking riders 200 feet in the air before stalling them looking down towards the ground, where you’re about to go over a 90 degree drop is honestly terrifying every single time.
 The first time I rode this, I was so scared, as I’m sure most people who ride are.
 The adrenaline does kick in though, and you get ejected down that first drop, before swooping up through an inversion to do it all over again, this time with a smaller drop.
 The kinetic energy of the splashdown drop at the end of the ride is not only fun while riding, but also for passers by.

 My favorite of Busch Gardens’ three B&M coasters is Montu, their inverted model.
 Out of the quite a few installations of this type of ride that I’ve been on, I’d have to say Montu is my favorite.
 With a lot of the drops and inversions built into Egyptian themed trenches, it provides for a really good, low to the ground thrill.
 On that note, a lot of the inversions are really whippy, especially if you’re in the back.
 So you really get pulled into them.
-Montu is another older coaster (25 years old this year) that still holds up exceptionally well.
+Montu is another older coaster (over 25 years old) that still holds up exceptionally well.

 1. Cheetah Hunt